Skip to content

 Project execution

-To execute the example pipeline, run the test_script.sh file (before that, study the contents of that file).
-Basically, that script will run a sequence of steps common for a typical machine learning project - getting raw data, converting it into machine learning train/test splits, training and testing a model.
+To execute the example pipeline, run the test_script.sh file.
+In brief, this script runs a sequence of steps typical of machine learning pipelines - getting raw data, splitting that data into machine learning train/test datasets, training the model, and evaluating a model.
 The execution of these steps (and parent pipeline) will be recorded by the CMF.

 # Run the example pipeline